Effective as of December 17, 2018

 VIII.
 Third Party Processors

 To ensure that your Personally Identifiable Information receives an adequate level of protection, we have put in place appropriate procedures with the service providers we share your Personally Identifiable Information with to ensure that your Personally Identifiable Information is treated by those service providers in a way that is consistent with and which respects the applicable laws on data security and privacy.
 For example, to complete any purchases on the Site, you may be directed to a third-party payment processor website (PayPal, Wix Payments, etc.) and will be asked to provide your credit or debit card information.
-Additionally, we use Kindest, Inc., a third-party payment processor, to process one-time donations.
+Additionally, we use Kindest, Inc., a third-party payment processor, to process one-time and recurring donations.
 We do not collect or receive the information provided to the third-party payment processor.

 IX.
 Google Analytics